 The second owner, Wilfred Dawes OBE cherished the vehicle from 1963 to 1986, after which it was passed onto his son Dr Peter Dawes who owned the vehicle until 2007.
 Under their ownership, extensive work was carried out to refresh its paintwork, chromework and to bring to an excellent mechanical condition.

-The vehicle was registered in Denmark where Dr Peter Dawes lived and was sold to its fourth owner in 2007, Erik Hedegaard.
-The current owner’s father and husband purchased the vehicle in Denmark for its current owners 50th Birthday as a surprise.
+The vehicle was registered in Denmark where Dr Peter Dawes lived & then in UK in its original period UK first registration plate.
+Fourth The owner’s father and husband purchased the vehicle in Denmark which appear to be from Airtist Erik Peitersen for its fifth owners 50th Birthday as a surprise.
 In her ownership she had no hesitation to enjoy and drive the 190SL in the English Countryside, where these vehicles are at their best.
+It currently resided in a collection for two years and having not drive it it has now come up for sale. in total five previous owners.

 This 190SL is now UK registered with its original and first UK registration number and comes with an extensive history file detailing the provenance, mechanical work, original documentation dating back to 1958 with MOTs, and colour photos of its owners including outside Belvoir Castle.
 A must for anyone looking to continue its provenance, in excellent driving condition with a lovely original patina to drive as is, or full restoration.
 As I often say, “we can restore a classic car but we cannot restore its history”.
 Accessories included are a small window hardtop in black, complete with its original hard top sun visors and roadster sun visors, books, manuals and a great provenance.